Practice Policies & Notices

 No Show / Late Cancellation / No Contact Policy

-Appointments canceled or rescheduled less than 48 business hours before the scheduled time, or appointments where the patient does not attend, will be charged as follows:
+Appointments canceled or rescheduled less than 48 business hours before the scheduled time, appointments where the client does not attend, or appointments where the client arrives beyond the allowed arrival window will be charged as follows:

 Established Patients: $100.00